 It is advisable to keep records of the work you have done and to save different copies of your work rather than overwriting the same file all the time.
 Keep copies of the research notes you used, the calculations you made, etc. An academic misconduct panel may ask for copies of a student’s work where there is a suspicion of generative AI use.

 3. Be ready to explain your answer and how you produced it

 If there is a suspicion of academic misconduct through generative AI use, you may be requested to attend a panel hearing on the case and asked to explain how you produced your work.

 4. Make sure you understand what is appropriate for each assessment you take

 If you are not sure whether it is acceptable to use generative AI content tools, you should discuss this with your programme leaders, module leaders or supervisors as soon as possible.

 We hope that you share our aim of ensuring that everyone is assessed fairly and appropriately and we welcome your help in encouraging each other to adopt appropriate academic practices in your studies.
-If you have concerns about other students, see AM2.1.7 Reporting of Academic Misconduct by third parties in our Academic Misconduct Policy for our formal process but please speak to your supervisor, programme leader or module leader first so that we can be sure that there is no misunderstanding and accusations are not made inappropriately.
+If you have concerns about other students, speak to your supervisor, programme leader or module leader first.
+See AM2.1.7 Reporting of Academic Misconduct by third parties in our Academic Misconduct Policy for our formal process but please speak to your department first so that we can be sure that there is no misunderstanding and accusations are not made inappropriately.